Emma-90844/Kafa-Cafe/README.md

 # Kafa-Cafe is a restaurant in Munyonyo
-Kafa Cafe website is a Restaurant website with
+Kafa Cafe website is a Restaurant website
 With Make reservation and
 Order Food functionality